User’s Guide : EViews Fundamentals : EViews Databases : Foreign Format Databases

 SDMX-ML Files

 SDMX (Statistical Data and Metadata eXchange) standardizes the processes for the exchange of statistical data among international organizations.
 EViews offers an interface to SDMX data where the user has the ability to read SDMX datasets and data structure definitions (DSD) in structured XML documents (SDMX-ML), using the standard EViews database interface.
-EViews allows you to work offline with data from organizations like EUROSTATA, ECB, IMF, UN, BIS, and OECD.
-Both the Standard and Enterprise versions of EViews offer reading of SDMX data.
+EViews allows you to work offline, with data from organizations like EUROSTATA, ECB, IMF, UN, BIS, and OECD.
 Please note that the EViews SDMX-ML interface requires that data were previously downloaded in SDMX XML format.

 To start, you must open a database window to SDMX-ML by selecting File/Open Database… from the main EViews menus, then selecting SDMX-ML files from the Database/File type dropdown menu.
 The following dialog should appear: